 Where can I find a complete list of approved pure premium rates?

-The five most recent approved pure premium rates are available in excel and text formats in the Publications and Filings section of WCIRB.com.
+The five most recent approved pure premium rates are available in excel and text formats in the Filings and Plans section of wcirb.com.
 They are listed by classification code and expressed as a rate per $100 of payroll.

 Where can I find insurer rates?